-Durrens’ 1966 De La Tour stamp was used on a souvenir sheetlet produced for the French Postal Museum.
+Durrens’ award-winning 1966 De La Tour stamp was used on a souvenir sheetlet produced for the French Postal Museum.
 The sheetlet showed the various printing stages of a multi-coloured recess-printed stamp, with prints of the two dies that need to be engraved for such stamps.
 One die for the actual design, printed in recess, and the other for the background colours, printed in indirect recess.
-The difference being that with direct recess, the printing cylinder gets inked and will transfer that ink straight onto the paper, whereas with indirect recess, the inked printing cylinder will transfer the ink to a maximum of three colour cylinders who in their turn transfer the ink to the stamp paper.
+The difference being that with direct recess, the printing cylinder gets inked and will transfer that ink straight onto the paper, whereas with indirect recess, the inked printing cylinder will transfer the ink to a maximum of three colour cylinders which in their turn transfer the ink to the stamp paper.

 In 1975, Durrens again submitted a design for a Marianne definitive.
 Proof printings were made in May 1975 but the project was later abandoned.
-One sheet of 100 stamps ended up in private hands but that has since been split up and the stamp appear in auctions every now and then.
+One sheet of 100 stamps ended up in private hands but that has since been split up and the stamps appear in auctions every now and then.